 Where do we stand?

-The Bible reminds us that “God is not a God of disorder but of peace – as in all the congregations of the Lord’s people.”
+“God is not a God of disorder but of peace – as in all the congregations of the Lord’s people.”
 (1 Cor 14:33).
-As such, we are to “[m]ake every effort to keep the unity of the Spirit through the bond of peace.”
+As such, we are encouraged to “[m]ake every effort to keep the unity of the Spirit through the bond of peace.”
 (Eph 4:3).

-In particular, Christians are “to respect those who work hard among you, who are over you in the Lord and who admonish you.
+Shepherds of the church are responsible to “encourage others by sound doctrine and refute those who oppose it.”
+(Titus 1:9) Accordingly, the Apostle Paul encouraged believers “to respect those who work hard among you, who are over you in the Lord and who admonish you.
 Hold them in the highest regard in love because of their work.
 Live in peace with each other.”
 (1 Thess 5:12–13).

 As the author of Hebrews states: “Have confidence in [be persuaded by] your leaders and submit to their authority, because they keep watch over you as those who must give an account.
 Obey them so that their work will be a joy, not a burden, for that would be of no benefit to you.”
 (Heb 13:17).

-If such commands are to be observed in good conscience, it is prudent to know what a church teaches on issues over which Christians sometimes differ.
+If such commands are to be observed and respected in good conscience, it is prudent at the outset to know what a church teaches on issues over which Christians sometimes differ, particularly since such issues have a bearing on evangelism, discipleship and teaching ministries.
 Our position on a number of such issues is briefly addressed below:

 Spiritual Gifts While we are not strictly cessationist (1 Cor 13:8–12), we recognize that signs, wonders and miracles were marks of the apostles in the early church (2 Cor 12:12).
 The church was built on the foundation of the apostles and prophets (Eph 2:20); a foundation is only laid once.
-All are baptized by the Spirit (1 Cor 12:13) upon belief (Eph 1:13).
-Significantly, the fruit of the Spirit includes “self-control” (Gal 5:22).
+We reject the teaching that speaking in tongues is a necessary evidence of the baptism in the Holy Spirit.
+All believers were baptized by the Spirit (1 Cor 12:13) the moment they believed (Eph 1:13), and there is only one baptism (Eph 4:5).

 Bible Translations We reject KJV-Onlyism in all its forms.
 We recommend reliable modern translations such as the NIV and others for personal Bible study and spiritual growth (note Nehemiah 8:8–12), evangelism and discipleship (note Acts 15:19), preaching and public reading (note 1 Cor 14:8), and apologetics (modern versions are demonstrably stronger than the KJV on the deity of Christ and other key doctrines).

-Please contact one of our pastors if you have any further questions.
+Please contact one of our pastors if you have any questions.

 Contact us